On this page:

 The statement builds on the successes of the first state-wide integrated catchment strategy for Victoria.

-It maintains the commitment to invest in integrated catchment management under Water for Victoria with a further $21.75 million committed between 2021 and 2024.
+It maintains the commitment to invest in integrated catchment management under Water for Victoria.

 Our Catchments, Our Communities Strategy

-Our Catchments, Our Communities is a partnership with catchment management authorities (CMAs).
+The Our Catchments, Our Communities Strategy was developed in partnership with catchment management authorities (CMAs).

-The strategy demonstrates our commitment to managing catchments to benefit:
+The strategy demonstrated our commitment to managing catchments to benefit:

 • our economy.

-It focuses on how we manage our natural resources by ensuring catchment management partners work better together.
-It also complements Victoria’s directions for biodiversity and climate change.
+It focused on how we manage our natural resources by ensuring catchment management partners work better together.
+It also complemented Victoria’s directions for biodiversity and climate change.

 Healthy, sustainable and productive land, water and biodiversity maintained through integrated catchment management that is strongly community based, regionally focused and collaborative.

-The Victorian Government provided $22 million over 4 years to implement Our Catchments, Our Communities.
+The Victorian Government continues to support the Our Catchments, Our Communities Program.
 Our approach to catchment management ensures we are ready for future environmental and economic challenges and opportunities.

 • state and regional partners